-To execute a self test, enter the T1 LOCAL LOOPBACK MODE, then the DTE TEST PATTERN MODE as described earlier in this section.
-Figure 4-8 shows the FT 100 in self test.
+To execute a self test, first enter the T1 LOCAL LOOPBACK MODE previously described in this chapter.
+Next, with the T1 Local Loopback still active, enter the DTE TESTPATTERN MODE previously described in this chapter.
+Using the LCD, it is possible to determine if the unit is operating error free.
+Figure 4-8 shows the FT 100S in self test.